Timor-Leste: Building Climate and Disaster Resilience in Communities Along Dili-Ainaro and Linked Road Corridors

-The EU representative was involved in the official launch (signing of the Grant Agreement), and was also regularly informed during regular project implementation support missions.
+The EU representative was involved in the official launch of activities, and was also regularly informed during regular project implementation support missions.

 The project collaborated closely with UNDP’s CBDRM project.
 The CBDRM manual revision workshop was jointly sponsored by UNDP and the project.
 There has been consensus to adopt the project CBDRM Manual as the single manual to be used by both the project and that of UNDP’s.
 This is expected to lead to consistency in the implementation of the two projects at the suco level.

 The synthesis report of the hazard risk assessment can be found here.

 - Window 2